NoviSystems/labsite/README.md

     list match the Host header, Django will automatically serve a 500 error.
     To fix this issue, insert the appropriate URLs into the list of allowed hosts.

+    If lunchapp is serving an Internal Server Error, ensure that there is an instance of a RiceCooker in the database.
+Login to the admin pages as a superuser and create a RiceCooker.
+Refresh the page.